metasfresh/metasfresh-documentation/_webui_collection/EN/Physical_inventory_create_HUs.md

 1. Click "Done" to close the overlay window and add the quantity count to the list.
  >**Note:** Repeat the above steps to add more quantity counts.

 1. After recording all inventory lines, [complete the document](DocumentProcessingComplete).
-You can review the your inventory levels at any time via the "[Handling Unit Editor](Menu)".
+You can review inventory levels at any time via the "[Material Cockpit](Material-Cockpit)".